baton96/RESTface/README.md

 ## Usage

 ```
-restface [-h] -p PORT -h HOST -d DEBUG
+restface [-help] [--port PORT] [-host HOST]

-Run restface server
+Run RESTface server

-positional arguments:
-  arg1                  first argument

 optional arguments:
-  -h, --help                show this help message and exit
+  --help                show this help message and exit

-  -h HOST, --host HOST      hostname to listen on, set to '0.0.0.0' to have the server available externally as well, defaults to '127.0.0.1'
+  --host HOST      hostname to listen on, set to '0.0.0.0' to have the server available externally as well, defaults to '127.0.0.1'

-  -p PORT, --port PORT      port of the webserver, defaults to 5000
+  --port PORT      port of the webserver, defaults to 5000

-  -d DEBUG, --debug DEBUG   if given, enable or disable debug mode
 ```

 # Storage types